Mizrahi music: Pop

-By the mid 1990s, Mizrahi Pop labels had already began to transform from underground operations distributing cassettes within the Mizrahi community to a much more formal and standardized Music Industry.
+By the mid 1990s, Mizrahi Pop labels had already begun to transform from underground operations distributing cassettes within the Mizrahi community to a much more formal and standardized Music Industry.
 Musicians and producers of that time were starting to incorporate more elements of rock, techno, electronic dance music, Europop and R&B, while still strongly emphasizing the Greek, Turkish and Arab roots.
 Along with earlier examples like Ofra Haza and Ethnix, later acts like Zehava Ben, Eyal Golan, Sarit Hadad and others revolutionized the genre and brought it to much larger audiences.
 Some songs of this era had already become hits in neighboring countries, including Greece and Arab countries.
 Mizrahi Pop became a target to mockery and often disregarded by the mainstream pop culture of Israel at the time.
 Although demographically they may have been equally popular, most radio stations were refusing to play Mizrachi Pop, favoring American and European influenced pop and rock.
 The distinction between Mizrahi pop and the mainstream was clear.
 With many Mizrachi Pop hit singles still being low budget productions, mainstream critics and media were mostly ignoring the genre, with the excuse of Mizrachi Pop lacking artistic depth.
 Most songs were rather straight forward love songs, translations of Greek/Mediterranean songs or Jewish themed songs, with songwriting following a certain formula.
 This is why comparisons to other global "counterculture turned mainstream movements" are less appropriate, with Hip hop and reggae music being highly innovative, as well as political and protest oriented.
 It is, however, widely agreed that many Mizrahi pop songs do have a lot more in them than it first seems, so perhaps many of them were to some extent misunderstood for being ahead of their time.

 There were also many cases of mutual influencing of the two movements in Israeli Pop as early as 1985, with some well-known Ashkenazi songwriters admiring the Mizrahi sound.
 During the 2000s and 2010, Mizrahi Pop has grown to become the most prominent form of pop music in Israel.
 In 2019, singer Omer Adam sold 50,000 tickets in Yarkon Park, only 1,000 people less to break Kaveret record of 51,000 people at the same place in 2013.